-When starting the snowmobile in an emergency situation, using drive pulley, do not reinstall the belt guard and return slowly to have snowmobile repaired.
+When starting the snowmobile in an emergency situation, using drive pulley, be extremely careful when reinstalling the belt guard/ side panel.

 Vehicle Warm-Up

 Before every ride, vehicle has to be warmed up as follows.

 - 1. Start engine as explained in Engine Starting Procedure above. - 2.
 Allow engine to warm up one or two minutes at idle speed.